monoscope-tech/apitoolkit-landing/docs/sdks/php/symfony/index.md

     autowire: true # Automatically injects dependencies in your services.
     autoconfigure: true # Automatically registers your services as commands, event subscribers, etc.

-  # Initialize the APItoolkit client
+  # Initialize the monoscope client
-  APIToolkit\EventSubscriber\APIToolkitService:
+  monoscope\EventSubscriber\monoscopeService:
     arguments:
       $apiKey: "%env(APITOOLKIT_KEY)%"
-  # END Initialize the APItoolkit client
+  # END Initialize the monoscope client

   # makes classes in src/ available to be used as services
   # this creates a service per class whose id is the fully-qualified class name